-Van Brunt's Jacob's-Ladder (Polemonium vanbruntiae).
-N2, S1 (New Brunswick).
-Photo: David Mazerolle NatureServe Canada envisions a world where the natural heritage of Canada is documented, where that information is readily available to current and future generations, and where the conservation of biodiversity and resource decision-making in Canada are guided by high quality, consistent, credible, and current scientific data and information.
+NatureServe Canada envisions a world where the natural heritage of Canada is documented, where that information is readily available to current and future generations, and where the conservation of biodiversity and resource decision-making in Canada are guided by high quality, consistent, credible, and current data and information.

 NatureServe Canada was established as a national not-for-profit conservation organization in 1999 and is the national affiliate of NatureServe, an international non-governmental organization based in Arlington, Virginia (USA).
-NatureServe Canada is a network of nine independent Conservation Data Centres representing all provinces and territories in Canada except Quebec and coordinated through our national office in Ottawa.
-Each Conservation Data Centre is responsible for assigning NatureServe subnational ranks and mapping elements of biodiversity within their jurisdiction.
+NatureServe Canada functions as a network of independent provincial and territorial Conservation Data Centres (our constituent members) coordinated through our national office in Ottawa.
+Conservation Data Centres are responsible for assigning NatureServe subnational ranks and mapping elements of biodiversity within their jurisdiction.
 NatureServe Canada's national office provides network coordination, management of regional and national projects, national data services, training and support, and network coordination with NatureServe.

-In addition to the Canadian programs, the NatureServe Network includes over 70 other programs throughout the United States and Latin America.
+In addition to the Canadian Conservation Data Centres, the NatureServe Network includes 52 state member programs in the United States.
 NatureServe and NatureServe Canada together provide the Canadian Conservation Data Centres with scientific and technical support and facilitate national and international data services, enabling the NatureServe Canada Network to provide information from local to global scales.